Pennsylvania Government Contractor Pay-to-Play Disclosure Deadline – February 15, 2023

 In contrast, if no reportable contributions were made during the relevant calendar year by the business entity’s covered individuals, a form must still be filed to indicate that no contributions were made.
 This is done using Form DSEB-504B.

 Electronic filing is not available in Pennsylvania, so the appropriate form must be submitted either by mail or by bringing a copy to the Department of State’s offices.

 COMPLIANCE TIP – ALTHOUGH PENNSYLVANIA LAW PROHIBITS CORPORATE CONTRIBUTIONS, THE DEFINITION OF “COVERED INDIVIDUALS” IS BROAD AND INCLUDES A COMPANY’S OFFICERS, DIRECTORS, ASSOCIATES, PARTNERS, OWNERS AND EMPLOYEES.
 THE DEFINITION ALSO INCLUDES THE IMMEDIATE FAMILY MEMBERS OF ANY COVERED INDIVIDUAL.

-For more information, please contact Partner and specialist in Corporate Political Activity Law, Rebecca Moll Freed, Esq. via email here, Counsel Avi D. Kelin, Esq. via email here, or call 973.533.0777.
+For more information, please contact Partners and specialists in Corporate Political Activity Law, Rebecca Moll Freed, Esq. via email here, and Avi D. Kelin, Esq. via email here, or call 973.533.0777.